Aglorios17/Darkly_19/3 - image upload interception accept all files/README.md

 By having the server accept files who are not images it can also accept and execute malicious scripts.

 Spoofing consists of disguising as a trusted entity for the hacker to get what he wants at the detriment of the victim.
 Here we spoof by making believe a file to be of an acceptable type while it is not.<br>
-This breach could be avoided by not trusting request headers and instead manually verifying the file type.
+This breach could be avoided by verifying manually the file type using a specialized software for it.
+Specialized software can also be used to scan the file content for malware.
+To remove risk further and make sure that files contain no hidden threats, it is best practice to remove any possible embedded objects (malicious scripts hidden inside normal file) by using a methodology called 'content disarm and reconstruction' (CDR).<br>
+The file content could also be sanitized to replace potentially dangerous characters and prevent malicious scripts.